percyqaz/YAVSRG/index.md

 + Column-independent scroll speed changes
 + Rates - Speeding up or slowing down a chart to suit your skill level
 + Upscroll and Downscroll both supported, as well as screencovers
-+ Collections/tools to organise charts
++ Collections/goals/playlists/tools to organise charts
-+ Ingame downloading and importing via etternaonline.com
++ Ingame downloading and importing from other games

 ## Planned features..
 + An automatic difficulty calculator that beats all others
-+ A fully featured chart editor
 + BMS support with (optional) scratch lanes
 + Online score servers/leaderboards
 + Regular/weekly challenges for players to complete
++ Probably more